benjaminboruff/basic_webpack_c9/README.md

 ## Create a "production" build that can be run on a webserver

 The "build" script uses a different webpack config file than "dev".
-This creates a bundle.js file devoid of webpack's HRM code that is only needed for development using the dev-server in hot reload mode.
+This creates a bundle.js file devoid of webpack's HMR code that is only needed for development using the dev-server in hot reload mode.